nocobase/docs/docs/en-US/handbook/action-template-print/index.md

 - **Inline conditions**: Directly output text (or replace it with other text).
 - **Conditional blocks**: Display or hide a section of the document, suitable for multiple Template tags, paragraphs, tables, etc.

-All conditions begin with a logical evaluation formatter (e.g., ifEQ, ifGT, etc.), followed by action formatters (such as show, elseShow, drop, keep, etc.).
+All conditions begin with a logical evaluation formatter (e.g., ifEQ, ifGT, etc.), followed by action formatters (such as show, elseShow, etc.).

 ---